Q: How long does it take to enable DNSSEC on a zone?

 Before providing the DS record to the registrar, make sure DNSSEC has been enabled for the time necessary for all resolvers to expire records for the zone before DNSSEC was enabled.
 The SOA record minimum-TTL value specifies the required time in seconds (see nx_ttl for zone in NS1 API).

 After the DS record has been published in the delegation, you should avoid disabling DNSSEC on the zone as this would lead to DNSSEC validation errors.

 A: DS records are published in the parent zone and are included in the response as a part of the delegation.
 The records have no explicit expiration but also need to have associated signature which can expire.
 As the records exist in the parent zone, their signatures are maintained and updated by the operator of the parent zone, in most cases by the TLD registry.

 Q: Does NS1 support DNSSEC on zone transfers?

-A: No. If you require a DNSSEC-signed zone to be served by NS1, NS1 must be the primary provider for that zone.
+A: If you require a DNSSEC-signed zone to be served by NS1, NS1 must be the only DNS provider for that zone.